Alois Brunner: Second World War

 While serving as the commandant at Drancy, Brunner was remembered for his exceptional brutality.
 He personally conducted interrogations of new prisoners, and survivors of the camp have claimed that his office was covered in bloodstains and bullet holes.
 He instituted torture even for slight offences.
 As he was personally responsible to Eichmann, he circumvented the typical chain of command that included Helmut Knochen, the Chief of the SS in Paris, and Heinz Rothke, the Jewish Affairs expert of the German police.
 He introduced a rigid system of categorization to control the inmates using information about their race and ethnicity derived from the interrogations.
 He deliberately misled prisoners about the living standards of their destinations at the extermination camps in the General Government, including Auschwitz-Birkenau.
 Brunner also led round-ups of Jews in the Italian Military Administration of France when the Germans assumed control in 1943 following the Armistice of Cassibile, ended all legal exemptions preventing Jews from being deported by Vichy France, and extended the deportations to Jews of French nationality.
 He continued deportations and arrests even as the Allies and the Free French Forces advanced towards Paris.

 While the Wehrmacht was already retreating from France, Brunner had 1,327 Jewish children arrested and deported in Paris between July 20 and 24, 1944.
-Brunner left Paris on August 17 in 1944, a week before the liberation of Paris, on the last train from the Drancy transit camp with fifty-one deported people, including Georges André Kohn (hanged at Bullenhuser Damm), and other German military personnel.
+Brunner left Paris on August 17, 1944, a week before the liberation of Paris, on the last train from the Drancy transit camp with fifty-one deported people, including Georges André Kohn (hanged at Bullenhuser Damm), and other German military personnel.
 His intention was to use the deportees as potential hostages.

 Brunner had 23,500 Jews of all ages deported from France to the concentration camps.
 From 30 September 1944 to 31 March 1945 he smashed the Jewish underground movement in Slovakia and headed the Sereď concentration camp, from where he had approximately 11,500 people deported to Auschwitz, Sachsenhausen, Bergen-Belsen, and Terezín for extermination.